Etsy IPO prices at top of range, values retailer at $1.78 billion

 Founded in 2005 by Robert Kalin, Etsy has grown from a website selling just wooden goods to an online community where crafters and artists offer handmade and vintage goods.

-The company, led by former Yahoo Inc executive Chad Dickerson, counts Amazon.com Inc, eBay Inc and Alibaba Group Holding Ltd among its larger rivals.
+The company, led by former Yahoo Inc (YHOO.O) executive Chad Dickerson, counts Amazon.com Inc (AMZN.O), eBay Inc (EBAY.O) and Alibaba Group Holding Ltd (BABA.N) among its larger rivals.

 Etsy's net loss widened to $15.24 million in 2014 from $796,000 a year earlier.
 Revenue rose 56.4 percent to $195.59 million.